 - They increase flexibility: Stretching trains your muscles to stay long, lean, and limber, which boosts your all-around flexibility, says Neville.
 Even better?
-Research shows stretching can help boost range of motion in your joints so you can stay mobile.
+Research published in 2012 shows stretching can help boost range of motion in your joints so you can stay mobile.

-- They improve your posture: Muscle imbalances like having tight hips with an over-rounded back can contribute to poor posture.
+- They improve your posture: Muscle imbalances like having tight hips can contribute to poor posture and back pain.
 Butterfly stretches can help correct those imbalances so your body is better able to hold itself upright, according to Neville.

 - They protect against injury: When your muscles are used to being sedentary, too much movement or lengthening can cause injury.
 Butterfly stretches are great for keeping tight hips limber to help you avoid those accidental muscle tears.